stevie-mayhew/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	class MyClass {}

-If a class name is comprised of more than one word, the first letter of each new word must be capitalized.
-Successive capitalized letters are used in acronyms, e.g. a class `XMLImporter` is used while `XmlImporter` is not.
+If a class name is comprised of more than one word, the first letter of each new word must be capitalised.
+Successive capitalised letters are used in acronyms, e.g. a class `XMLImporter` is used while `XmlImporter` is not.

 ### Methods